 Analysis of the Poem "The Emigree" by Carol Rumens

-Carol Rumens and The Emigree
+Carol Rumens And A Summary of The Emigree

 The Emigree is a poem about a person who was forced to leave their home country and journey to foreign shores to be safe.
 The first person speaker looks back with affection at the land they once called home but which is now possibly run by a tyrant or caught up in war.

 This poem focuses on the mind and memory of the speaker who had to flee danger as a child.
 In their imagination their former city is still lit with sunlight - a motif for optimism and happiness - yet dangers persist in the form of the anonymous oppressor, 'they', who threaten and censor.